N-dogg/db-scanner/README.md

 Hypotheses
 -------------------

+Overall goal is to develop a framework for identifying at risk companies using a small population of key financial ratios.
+The following are the projects hypotheses:

  - Financial ratios are good indicators of a business and its operations
  - DBSCAN algorithm will be effective at identifying clusters of differing density, size and shape
  - Points identified as 'noise' can be the basis for further analysis of potentially risky companies